Couchers-org/couchers/markdown/handbook.md

 Keep things non-transactional.
 Don't exchange money while staying or hosting.
 Couchers.org is about learning, experiences, and getting to know people.

 Please note that these rules are in addition to the [Terms of Service](https://couchers.org/terms) that all users must agree to.
+A violation of the Terms of Service or Community Guidelines may result in a suspension or permanent ban.

 <a class="handbook-anchor" name="dating"></a>